Unicamp-OpenPower/openpower/content/post/series-ibm-power/index.md

 ## POWER10

-Power10 was launched by IBM in 2020.
+Power10 was presented by IBM in 2020.
 The chip has been enhanced for faster processing speed and greater capacity for intensive calculations.
 The number of cores can vary from 15 to 30, with a clock that varies from 4.5 GHz to 4 GHz.
 Power10 has 32 KB for instructions + 32 KB for data in the L1 cache, 2 MB type SRAM in the L2 cache, 128 MB type eDRAM in the L3 cache.